tapasmishra/tapasmishra.github.io/_posts/2020-05-18-Docker-Swarm-Cluster-on-Raspberry-Pi.md

 nb7a6w2lgvzb        web.3               nginx:latest        raspberrypi         Running             Running 2 minutes ago
 pi@raspberrypi:~ $
 ```

 WoW!!
-Now we can see 3 task are running for the service `web`.
+Now we can see three task are running for the service `web`.
 Now let's do some nasty thing to our service.
 Let's kill one conrainter using `docker stop` command and see what is happening to our service inside the `swarm`.

 ```ruby
 pi@raspberrypi:~ $ docker ps -a
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES